Milton Keynes Vineyard Churches

 Our story

-There has been a Vineyard Church presence in our city for well over 20 years.
-This started in 1999 when Matt & Jill Harrison arrived to plant what was the Milton Keynes Vineyard.
-From small beginnings the church grew under their leadership, gathering in a number of venues across the city, before settling on the Queensway, in Bletchley.
-After nine years of leading the church the Harrison's moved on to pastures new and following a short time without pastors, Gareth & Andi Russell took the lead and re-birthed the church as the Grand Union Vineyard (or GUV for short).
+There has been a Vineyard Church presence in our city for over 25 years.
+This started in 1999 with the planting of what was then the Milton Keynes Vineyard.
+From small beginnings the church grew, gathering in a number of venues across the city before settling on the Queensway in Bletchley.

-From the time the Vineyard first started in Milton Keynes there has always been a vision to see multiple churches planted across the city, so that many more can encounter Jesus Christ for themselves, where they live, in a Vineyard church.
-Now as two distinct Vineyard churches here in Milton Keynes we remain committed to this vision, and as a result we are committed to working together to better fulfil what we believe God wants to do.
+From the time the Vineyard first started in Milton Keynes, there has always been a vision to see multiple churches planted across the city, so that many more can encounter Jesus Christ for themselves, where they live, in a Vineyard church.
+Now as two distinct Vineyard churches here in Milton Keynes, we remain committed to fulfil what we believe God wants to do in our city.

 Vineyard Churches